snpsuen/Kubeflow_quickstart/artifact/gpt/readme.md

 First, before applying the trainingruntime and trainjob CRDs, it is necessary to set up a persistent volume claim (PVC) in the Kubernetes cluster.
 This will enable the ensuing trainjob pods to share the training data and model via a mount point of a persistent volume.
 To this end, a suitable storageclass is required to support the PVC.

-You may consider installing the local-path storageclass provided by Rancher, if you don't have a proper one to start with,
+You may consider installing the local-path storageclass provided by Rancher, if you don't have one to start with,
 ```
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/v0.0.31/deploy/local-path-storage.yaml
 kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}